living-labs/ll-api/doc/source/tutorial.rst

 Export the database
 -------------------
 You can export the database to create a human-readable json fixture, like the one we use to :ref:`fill the database<fill_db>`.
-To create a fixture in the `dump` directory, issue:
+To create a fixture in the `dump` directory, issue (without :code:`-c config/db.ini` for an unauthenticated setup):

 .. sourcecode:: bash